evgenyneu/ios-imagescroll-swift/README.md

-# Image in a scroll view with auto layout for iOS in Swift
+# iOS demo app for using an image in a scroll view with auto layout written in Swift

 This is a demo iOS app written in Swift that shows how to use image inside a scroll view with auto layout.